 To characterize the relationship between the amount of shared IBD and number of separating meioses, we study IBD inferred from genotypes of individuals with known relationships.
 Although it is possible, at least in principle, to use genotypes annotated with relationships for this aim, this generally leads to errors in the analysis because pedigree relationships are recorded incorrectly on occasion.
 Thus, we opted to generate genotypes by simulation.
-That way, we can control the type of pedigree relationships.
+That way, we can control the type of pedigree relationship, and ensure that we have accurate genetic data from a wide variety of pedigree relationships.
 Although simulations cannot capture the full complexity of the present-day human population, we attempt to make these simulations more realistic by generating offspring genotypes in silico from customer genotypes.